Choosing a Mattress to Prevent Pressure Ulcers: Comprehensive Guide

 If you have a low risk for a pressure injury and just want a pressure-relieving mattress for comfort, you may consider a regular mattress with cushioning and cool materials.

-Note: These mattresses are not the best options if you need careful medical attention to prevent or manage a diagnosed pressure injury.
+Note: These mattresses are not the best options if you need medical attention to prevent or manage a diagnosed pressure injury.

 Three common sleep positions and pressure points associated with each one.